jarpraca/open-cx-bitx/README.md

 * Bottom Tab Navigation (the menu mentioned in the slides provided didn't exist yet)
 * Button for check in
 * Integration of the QR Code Generator so that the user can receive their goodies
-* QR Code Scanner so the people that deliver the gift bags can confirm if that participant has already receive a goodie bag or not (this scanner was also integrated in the helpScreen because we had no indication if this scanner were to be used inside the app but with an admin account or if it will be a standalone application)
+* QR Code Scanner so the people that deliver the goodie bags can confirm if that participant has already received a goodie bag or not (this scanner was also integrated in the helpScreen because we had no indication if this scanner were to be used inside the app but with an admin account or if it will be a standalone application)
-* Changed the participant model to include two booleans: one to check if the user is checked in and another to check if the usar has received the gift bag
+* Changed the participant model to include two booleans: one to check if the user is checked in and another to check if the user has received the gift bag
 * Implemented the corresponding backend (to check in the user, verify if the user is checked in, say that the participant has received the goodie bag and check if the user has already received the bag)

-The backend feature could not be tested because we were not able to connect with mongoDB so the connection with the backend is commented so that the frontend can run without erros.
+The backend feature could not be tested because we were not able to connect with mongoDB.
+Given that, (and to guarantee that the frontend could run without errors) we decided to comment the backend calls made by the frontend.